 #10 - Mini-Horse Family - Apache, Belle, Lilly, Missy, Max, Tyra

 After living in Arizona for 21 years, we made plans to move back home to Montana.
 It’s funny that I should call Montana home because Kingman, Arizona is the one community I have spent the most time living in.
 Kingman truly felt like home and leaving my close friends, my job, my familiar surroundings, and our beautiful house was going to be difficult.
-My husband, Mike, was more ready to make the move than I was.
-We were going to be empty nesters, afterall, and so the timing seemed to be right.
+Mike was more ready to make the move than I was.
+We were going to be empty nesters, after all, and so the timing seemed to be right.
 He also enticed me with the idea that having a horse in Montana, where grass and hay are plentiful, would make more sense.

 I set my sights on buying mini-horses, as I thought that with smaller horses, I would have smaller problems.
 I was certain I wouldn’t feel overwhelmed as I had in the past, I would need less tack/equipment and I truly believed they would be more like a pack of dogs than a herd of horses.
 I thought that mini-horses would be a great way to ease back into horse ownership.
 I could not have been more mistaken!